ESMValGroup/ESMValTool/doc/sphinx/source/community/detailed_release_procedure.rst

 - number of recipes that are missing data
 - number of recipes that have various other issues (and document them)

+Generate the submission scripts using the `generate.py` Python script; you can find a copy of the script either in `/home/b/b382109/Tool_Release_270_Scripts` or in the draft Pull Request https://github.com/ESMValGroup/ESMValTool/pull/2883.

+You will have to set the name of your environment, your email address (if you want to get email notifications for successful/failed jobs) and the name of the directory you want to store the job outputs.
+The name of the account is the same (`bk1088`), and the default partition is set to `compute`.

+Some recipes need other job requirements, you can add their headers in the `SPECIAL_RECIPES` dictionary.
+Otherwise the header will be written following the template that is written in the lines below.
+If you want to exclude recipes, you can do so by uncommenting the exclude lines.

+The launch scripts will be saved in the same directory you execute the script from.
+You can find the ones used for the v2.7.0 release in `/home/b/b382109/submit`

-To submit the scripts use the `sbatch` submit scripts (that make use of the SLURM scheduler) and execute them like any other shell script.
+To submit the scripts use the `sbatch` submit scripts (that make use of the SLURM scheduler) produced by `generate.py`, and execute them like any other shell script.
 You can check the status of your BATCH queue by invoking:

 .. code-block:: bash